Sofonisba Anguissola: At the Spanish Court

 During her 14-year residence, she guided the artistic development of Queen Elisabeth, and influenced the art made by her two daughters, Isabella Clara Eugenia and Catherine Michaela.
 Anguissola painted a portrait of the King's sister, Margaret of Parma, for Pope Pius IV in 1561 and, after Queen Elisabeth's death in childbirth in 1568, painted the likeness of Anne of Austria, Philip's fourth wife.
 While she continued painting portraits at the court, the Althorp Self-Portrait is the "only securely attributed work surviving from this period".
 For the royal family, Anguissola produced detailed scenes of their lives that now hang in the Prado Museum.
-With the gifts and a dowry of 12,000 scudi she earned along with her salary as court painter and lady-in-waiting to the Queen, she amassed an admirable return from her craft.
+With the gifts and a dowry of 12,000 scudi she earned along with her salary as lady-in-waiting to the Queen, she amassed an admirable return from her craft.